 VMware is rapidly expanding its certification lineup from a fairly straightforward three-tiered pyramid of options to a large matrix of existing and future certification options.
-The VMware certification path that you choose depends on where you want to end up.
+The VMware certification

 In the past, VMware just offered certifications that covered VMware vSphere.
 Later, they included VMware View and then added advanced certifications in each of these areas.